 - Being under the influence of drugs

-Any possession of other drugs is a felony charge.
+Any simple possession of other drugs is a misdemeanor charge.
 These include:

 - Prescription drugs, whether narcotics, painkillers, or substances that have medical applications